 Depending on when you are visiting EPCOT, there might be two rides worth buying with ILL, but the entire lineup has been switched around with the opening of Guardians of the Galaxy: Cosmic Rewind.

 Cosmic Rewind is definitely worth buying an Individual Lightning Lane selection for, especially if you can’t get into the Virtual Queue.
 It will still be worth it if it is using a standby queue as lines here will easily be 2 hours long.

-During the busy times of the year wait, times for both can be 90 minutes or more which makes saving the time tempting.
+During the busy times of the year wait, times for both can be 90 minutes or more which makes saving time tempting.

-We hate spending the money twice in one park but if it continues to have wait times this long it could be worth it.
+Even if they were running, we hate spending the money twice in one park but if it continues to have wait times this long it could be worth it.

 The best choices for your first Genie+ selections at Disney’s Hollywood Studios are these attractions in the following order:

 - Millennium Falcon: Smugglers Run

 - Rock ‘n’ Roller Coaster